 If your loved one is in hospice care and the support staff has advised you to prepare for his or her passing, it can help to have provisional arrangements in place.
 This is so that when the time comes, the hospice can immediately contact the funeral service provider and arrange the transfer of your loved one into their care.

-If you contact a funeral home ahead of time, you can have some of the preparations in place.
-This will alleviate some of the stress that comes with having to make arrangements on short notice.
+If you contact a funeral home beforehand, you can have some preparations in place.
+This will alleviate some of the stress of making arrangements on short notice.
 This also means the hospice knows who to call, and the authorizations and other legal documentation can be pre-prepared.

 What help with funeral expenses is there for low-income or uninsured families?

-This is a question we get asked a lot as more families find themselves not being able to pay for funeral expenses.
-Unfortunately, there is very limited public or state assistance for funeral costs.
+This is a question we get asked a lot as more families find themselves unable to pay for funeral expenses.
+Unfortunately, there is minimal public or state assistance for funeral costs.
 The state takes care of any indigent deaths, but this is done as a pauper burial or cremation.

-Social Security offers a $255 death benefit payment (if qualifying), and the funeral director will be able to assist you with claiming this.
+Social Security offers a $255 death benefit payment (if qualifying), and the funeral director can assist you with claiming this.

-You can read our article on ‘What are your options on how to pay for a funeral or cremation?’.
-It provides more information on how you can raise funds to cover funeral expenses.
+You can read our article, ‘What are your options on how to pay for a funeral or cremation?’.
+It provides more information on raising funds to cover funeral expenses.

 What can I legally do with the cremated remains?
 Laws for scattering ashes in Albuquerque, NM

 As more families are turning to cremation as a lower-cost funeral alternative, the question arises about what to do with the cremated remains.
 Cremation ashes can be interred in a dedicated cemetery (just as a body can) in a cremation niche or an existing grave plot.
-(Do bear in mind there may be opening and closing fees to open an existing family grave plot).
+(Remember there may be opening and closing fees to open an existing family grave plot).
 Alternatively, the ashes can be scattered.

 As outlined in our ash scattering section, you should observe common sense guidelines for ash scattering.
 The cremated remains of more than one person cannot be commingled unless a scattering is being conducted by air, in water, or at sea.

-Aerial ash scattering is available in New Mexico, where a loved one’s remains can be cast into eternity over beautiful landscapes.
-Prices for an aerial ash scattering range from $350 – $750.
+Aerial ash scattering is available in New Mexico, where a loved one’s remains can be cast into eternity over beautiful landscapes—prices for aerial ash scattering range from $350 – $750.

 I want to pre-plan a simple cremation.
 What is the best way to set up a cremation plan in Albuquerque?

 You can make pre-arrangements with a funeral home and/or crematory.
 The terms and payment plans may differ depending on your requirements and age.
-And whether you make payment in full at the time of purchasing your pre-need plan or opt to arrange a payment plan.
+You can also choose to pay in full when purchasing your pre-need plan or arrange a payment plan.

 To discuss your options for pre-planning a simple cremation in Albuquerque, contact your local provider at (505) 209-3359.